-The process for children who are unbaptized wanting to enter into the Catholic Church is the same as adults.
-For children this is a process of at least 2-years with formation in stages- Inquiry, Pre-Catechumenate, Catechumenate, Enlightenment and Mystagogy stages.
+The process for children who are unbaptized wanting to enter into the Catholic Church is the same as adults with formation and includes four stages- Inquiry, Pre-Catechumenate, Catechumenate, Enlightenment and Mystagogy stages.
 The child then receives the Sacraments of Initiation: Baptism, Confirmation and Holy Eucharist at the Easter Vigil Mass with the adults.
 Children also enter into Elementary Faith Formation with their peers.

 The Church understands that people approach the Catholic Church for a variety of reasons.
 That is why the RCIA process begins with what is typically called Inquiry, a time to learn basic teachings of Catholicism, find answers to questions, and begin to experience the community life of their parish church.
 For the unbaptized who are ready to make a formal commitment to learning the faith and preparing for the sacraments, the Rite of Acceptance is celebrated (a similar ceremony called the Rite of Welcoming is for the baptized).